magdesign/PocketVJ-CP-v3/ROADMAP.md

 - Make sync script compatible with video mapper <br />

 ### Autostart
-- Autostart to Super Pikix Pi <br />
 - Autostart to Processing in fullscreen (still not sure how to execute command) <br />

 ### Others:<br />

-- Remove update cp and only integrate Update Everything<br />
-- include SuperPikixPi and Mapingconverter into update process<br />
+- include SuperPikixPi into update process<br />
 - move softedge file location to another place<br />
-- Add Testtone Left and Testtone right  <br />
 - Add OLA DMX trigger scripts to control PVJ with DMX commands<br />
 - Add OLA DMX recorder script and DMX playback script to record and playback DMX commands <br />
 - Search for an DMX player, https://github.com/peterdikant/SimpleDmxEngine which could be synced to omxplayer <br />